 Pack your bathing suit and waterproof cellphone case, we’re heading to Cape Breton’s South Coast!
 What is there you may ask?
 Only a kayakers paradise and the endless coastal beauty of Isle Madame!
-Here’s how we explored this awesome spot that will have you adding it to your summer bucket list:
+Here’s how we explored this awesome region that will have you adding it to your summer bucket list.

 First on our list was Delorier Island.
 A peninsula that stretches out between West Arichat & Janvrin Island.
 It is composed of a rocky shore with beautiful rough Atlantic water on one side and calm harbour water on the other.
 To get here we parked at the gravel lot where Janvrin Harbour Rd. intersects Delorier Road and followed the coastline out.

 We made an absolute beach day out of this trip and enjoyed floating in the turquoise water while being blown away by the aerial drone views from above.
 It is a rocky hike out so bring some good hiking shoes to keep those ankles safe.
 This would be a simply incredible spot to plan a kayaking trip, with so many little island coves to tuck into and enjoy.
 Experienced kayakers can embrace the challenge the open ocean brings, while novice kayakers can paddle smooth waters inland.

 The Groundswell & La Goélette à Pépé Café